deckhouse/sds-replicated-volume/docs/FAQ.md

 If the command output is not empty (the `dmesg` output contains lines like *"Remote failed to finish a request within ... "*), most likely your disk subsystem is too slow for DRBD to run properly.

 ## I have deleted the DRBDStoragePool resource, yet its associated Storage Pool in the LINSTOR backend is still there.
 Is it supposed to be like this?
 Yes, this is the expected behavior.
-Currently, the `SDS-DRBD` module does not process operations when deleting the `DRBDStoragePool` resource.
+Currently, the `sds-drbd` module does not process operations when deleting the `DRBDStoragePool` resource.

 ## I am unable to update the fields in the DRBDStorageClass resource spec.
 Is this the expected behavior?
 Yes, this is the expected behavior.
 Only the `isDefault` field is editable in the `spec`.
 All the other fields in the resource `spec` are made immutable.